mikey-t/swig/docs/SwigDevNotes.md

 If you install a new version of `swig-cli` globally with `volta install swig-cli@latest`, it will correctly get the new version and install it, but if you run `swig` with this new version in a directory of a project that has an older version of `swig-cli` installed (so it's swigfile can import `series`/`parallel`), it will use the older version in the project-local node_modules.
 The volta folks advertise this as intended and the better way to handle global tools, which kinda makes sense I suppose.
 But kind of pain in this scenario.

 If this ends up being a real problem, I might have to split the executable and the `series`/`parallel` exports to separate packages, or find some other similar solution to keep them more separate.
-Although, this isn't a problem with just `swig-cli` - this is problem across the board with globally installed npm packages (conflicts between global and project local versions).
+Note that this isn't a problem with just `swig-cli` - this is problem across the board with globally installed npm packages (conflicts between global and project local versions).

 ## What's with all the Async Wrappers?